Hooked Fisherman

 Not the best caster compared to denser plugs

 The Crystal Minnow in silver/blue is a consistent producer in the early morning when fish are keying on small baitfish near the surface.
-Slower retrieve is better.
-Underrated in the CT surf scene.
+A slower retrieve tends to work better.
+It's underrated in the CT surf scene, judging by how rarely it comes up in gear talk compared to how often anglers who use it say it produces.

 Hogy Epoxy Jig